Cortland County, New York: Government and politics

-Cortland County is a bellwether county, having voted for the national winner in every presidential election from 1976 to 2016.
+Although once a heavily Republican County rooted in Yankee tradition, Cortland County is a bellwether county, having voted for the national winner in every presidential election from 1980 to 2016.
 The city of Cortland itself, the largest city in the county, leans Democratic.

 Republican Ronald Reagan scored landslide wins in the county in 1980 and 1984.
 Democrat Bill Clinton carried the county with pluralities in 1992 and 1996.
 Republican George W. Bush carried the county in 2000 and 2004, defeating Al Gore by less than 1% in 2000, and John Kerry by just over 4% in 2004.
-In 2008, Barack Obama defeated John McCain 54-45%, and in 2012 he defeated Mitt Romney by a similar margin.
+In 2008, Barack Obama defeated John McCain 54-44%, and in 2012 he defeated Mitt Romney by a similar margin.
 The last Democrat to win a majority in Cortland County prior to Obama was Lyndon Johnson in 1964.

-In 2020, Cortland County's streak of voting for the winner ended, as Donald Trump won for the second time, defeating Democratic nominee Joe Biden by a narrow margin of just 420 votes.
+In 2020, Cortland County's streak of voting for the winner ended, as Joe Biden defeated Republican incumbent Donald Trump.
 Had the streak continued, it would have been tied with Clallam County, Washington for the longest active streak in the nation, as the streaks of longstanding bellwethers Valencia County, New Mexico and Vigo County, Indiana also ended in 2020.
 Cortland was one of five counties in the state that Trump carried by less than 500 votes.

 Cortland County's lawmaking body is the legislature, which consists of 17 members.
 All are elected from single member districts.